-Think you might be losing your mucus plug?
+Losing your mucus plug and not sure what not to do?
 First things first: what is a mucus plug in pregnancy, and why was it there in the first place?
-Let’s find out.

 Just when you thought pregnancy couldn’t get any weirder, there you have it: the mucus plug.